emard/esp32blesynscan/micropython/README.md

     ctrl-c        copy   selected block
     ctrl-v        paste  selected block

+Troubleshooting

+ESP32-WROOM and ESP32C3 dont have PSRAM so memory is tight.
+After "import synscan" there will be not enough free memory to load editor:

+    >>> from pye import pye
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    MemoryError: memory allocation failed, allocating 285 bytes

+workaround: Get micropython prompt with ctrl-c, then while holding ctrl type quickly "dc" to soft reboot and immediately interrupt "main.py" before
+"import synscan".
+It should be possible to load editor then:

+    ctrl-c
+    ...
+    >>>
+    ctrl-dc
+    ...
+    >>> from pye import pye
+    >>> pye("synscan_cfg.py")

 # BLE Motor Server

 Primary use is for Android.
 Works on Windows.